StenerNordnes/Simulation-and-Animation/README.md

 # Simulation and Animation Framework

 A modular Python framework for simulating physical systems using numerical methods and visualizing them with 2D/3D animations.
-This project combines a flexible ODE/DAE solver with an object-oriented animation engine.
+This project combines an ODE solver with an object-oriented animation engine.

 ## Features

-- **Numerical Solver**: Custom implementation of Explicit Runge-Kutta methods (RK4, Euler, Heun, etc.) for solving Ordinary Differential Equations (ODEs) and Differential-Algebraic Equations (DAEs).
+- **Numerical Solver**: Custom implementation of Explicit Runge-Kutta methods (RK4, Euler, Heun, etc.) for solving Ordinary Differential Equations (ODEs).
 - **Animation Engine**:
   - **Object Animation**: Animate shapes like circles, rectangles, springs, and connecting rods.
   - **Trajectory Animation**: Visualize particle paths in 2D and 3D space.